Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/asset_generation.md

 for you, and it'll be in game when you press f5.

 \
-Shapes are created with something like:
+You create shapes with something like:

 ```gml
 asset_get("red_circle_20") // A 20px diameter red circle